 Another useful property of triangulations in arbitrary dimensions is that (n-1)-simplices not lying at the boundary of the convex hull are exactly shared with two n-simplices.
-In other words, in 2D triangulations each interior edge is shared exactly by two triangles, in 3D each interior triangular face is shared exactly with two tetrahedrons, etc. This allows us to generalize most of the known cost functions from the 2D case for the (n-1)-simplices.
-Each nsimplex contains (n+1) of (n-1)-simplices, for which the generalized featurepreserving cost can be evaluated.
-Averaging of these values gives a feature fitting weight function for our technique.
-We illustrate this on a concrete cost function generalization into arbitrary dimensions.
-We have chosen a cost function from the 2D case with the most convincing result, i.e. Sederberg's cost function [YBS01].
-In Figure 4 the cost function dependency for datadependent triangulation is shown over a planar domain. $T_1$ and $T_2$ are triangles at the generated piecewise linear surface, they share a common edge, denoted as e.
-Sederberg's cost function is based on the angle $\alpha$ between the gradients of the planes containing triangles $T_1, T_2$ , weighted by the magnitude of the gradients:
+In 2D triangulations each interior edge is shared exactly by two triangles, in 3D each interior triangular face is shared exactly by two tetrahedrons, etc. This allows us to generalize most of the known cost functions from the 2D case for the (n-1)-simplices.
+Each n-simplex contains (n+1) of (n-1)-simplices, for which the generalized feature-preserving cost can be evaluated.
+Averaging of these values gives a feature-fitting weight function for our technique.
+We illustrate this on a concrete cost function generalization to arbitrary dimensions.
+We have chosen a cost function from the 2D case with the most convincing result, i.e., Sederberg's cost function [22].
+In Fig. 4 the cost function dependency for DDT is shown over a planar domain.
+T_1 and T_2 are triangles on the generated piecewise linear surface.
+They share a common edge, denoted as e.
+Sederberg's cost function is based on the angle α between the gradients of the planes containing triangles T_1, T_2 , weighted by the magnitude of the gradients: